WebOrigami/docs/src/content/framework/intro6.md

 The Origami command-line interface has a built-in [copy](/cli/builtins.html#copy) function that can copy one graph into another.
 We can use that `copy` command to copy a virtual graph into a graph of real files in the file system.

-Issue you the following command from the project root.
+In the terminal, issue the following command.
 (If you're currently running the ori server, you can stop it with Ctrl+C.)

 ```console
 $ ori copy virtual/src, files/dist